 Check out these pics of this new item courtesy of KJ Facebooker Brian Richardson…

-IV.
+VI.
 Temperature Controls, Thermometers, & Remote Temp Probes

 A Remote Thermometer.